Robotrousers/Group1Proj1/README.md

     - Do certain genres perform better with lower budgets?
     - What are the average budget and profit for top genres.

-### API's
+### Resources and API's
 - *OMDB* - basic info - ratings, title, boxoffice
 - *TMDB* - more extensive data and financials
-- POSSIBLE - Box Office Mojo - (Need imdbpro??) detailed revenue data
+- TMDB revenue dataset on Kaggle - https://www.kaggle.com/code/danofer/movies-data-clean/input?select=movies_metadata.csv

 #### Major Roles:
   - *Chris: Proj prep and API* - Project and repo init.
-Choose and ensure proper API keys configuration and data fetching.
+Choose datasets and ensure proper API keys configuration and data fetching.
+Data cleaning and merging.

 - *Jack: Budget/Profititability* - Explore and answer financial related questions with the use of exploration and charts.
 (Account for inflation per year?
 Too annoying?)